dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * need to set up the watch mode correctly
 - renderAnnottions has issues
 - ortho+watch do not work

-answers differ based on the types of tasks: LOCATE, LOCALIZE, LCOATE+, ORIENT
-answer_id: when displaying annotatoions, if location_id == answer_id, don't show
-TestManager: need an answer conversion (from mouseLoc to the true answer)

-Long term:
-- showTestNumber
-* showLocatePlusTest(TestManagerMode mode)
-* showOrientTest(TestManagerMode mode)

 - iOS dropbox folder support?